jameshume/jehtech/src/html/linker_files.md

 3. `.data` : This holds initialised global data.

-The linker file defines a set of *output* sections that include arbirary *input* sections.
+The linker file defines a set of *output* sections that include arbitrary *input* sections.
 I.e., the input sections are mapped to output sections, which are mapped to various physical memory locations.

 To define and add a section to a memory region, the general syntax is: